 - A need for more substance to achieve intoxication

 - Withdrawal symptoms are evident

 If you recognize any of these symptoms in yourself or someone you care about, it’s time to seek professional assistance.
-Either through your healthcare provider, or a specialty healthcare provider, that specializes in opioid addiction treatment and rehabilitation.
+View our treatment locations and contact us, or talk to a specialty healthcare provider that specializes in opioid addiction treatment and rehabilitation.

 There Is Hope

 Author: Joan Shepherd, Family Nurse Practitioner *Names have been changed for privacy.
 I met Jonathan* yesterday and immediately liked him.
 He came to our AppleGate Recovery office in Richmond, VA to…